 As Cumings (2005: 487) argues: “the greatest problem is the asymmetry of America and Korea [...] the United States for fifty years has meant everything to Korea, but Koreans mean so little to the United States.”
 The Korean War is often called the 'Forgotten War' in American discourse; in North Korean discourse, by contrast, the ‘American War’ is the founding trauma upon which the official ideology has been built (albeit arguably secondary to the trauma of Japanese colonialism in contemporary DPRK discourse).
 The two national historical mythologies are also radically irreconcileable.
 The repressions of American discourse (responsibility for and devastation caused by the Korean War, Cold War nuclear threats, the violence of sanctions, etc.,) are pillars of the official DPRK ideology concerning America.
 On the other hand, DPRK repressions (political detention centers, securitization, etc.,) are the core elements though which Americans understand the DPRK.
 DPRK achievements are simply unknown in America.

-Owing largely to the obsession with the extraordinary on North Korea reporting described by Choe earlier, typical news media representations of North Korea lead to a strange relationship between the ordinary and the extraordinary that appears homologous to the Lacanian feminine.
+Owing largely to the obsession with the extraordinary in North Korea reporting described by Choe earlier, typical news media representations of North Korea lead to a strange relationship between the ordinary and the extraordinary that appears homologous to the Lacanian feminine.
 Whether the report is on a rocket launch, some invective rhetoric, or an olive branch to restart negotiations, it is formally framed as surprising and somehow unexpected.
 Yet at the very same time, these also reflexively fall into recognizable and predictable frames ('cycle of provocation', 'selling us the same horse twice') common in the popular policy discourse.
 There is no template of North Korean behaviour except for exceptional behaviour itself; the norm or Rule is, paradoxically, that they are consistently exceptional.
 Given the contradictory negative characteristics of North Korean exceptionalism, it is quite logical that the very existence of the country is seen as a paradox, well-captured by Victor Cha’s book title: The Impossible State (2013).

 The homology here is not air-tight, but the point is the lack of any rubric of DPRK behaviour, that it is always exceptional even where it conforms to well-known patterns.
 The homology to Lacanian gender can be illustrated by the colloquial saying, ‘he’s the man!’
 The meaning, while context-specific, is constituted by positive attributes: sexual potency, leadership, loyalty, and so on.
 To say ‘she’s the woman!,’ by contrast, has no essential meaning whatsoever (it can be radically positive or negative), ‘The’ woman is, for Laclau and broadly consistent with Žižek, the quintessential empty signifier.
 This is Laclau’s reading of the Lacanian maxim ‘the Woman does not exist.’
 As mentioned, the lack of exception in Woman undermines the Phallus: the apparently always-inconsistent ‘dark continent’ of feminine jouissance, as Freud put it, is outside maculine grasp and challenges Phallic enjoyment, so it must be repressed.
-In this analogy, North Korea undermines American ideology insofar as North Koreans enjoy their ideology in ways that are beyond our comprehension and this threatens our viewpoint (i.e. the victim-perpetrator dichotomy) and the utmost ideological task is to conceal it (i.e. brainwashing and songbun in Chapter One).
+In this analogy, North Korea undermines American ideology insofar as North Koreans enjoy their ideology in ways that are beyond our comprehension and this threatens our viewpoint (i.e. the victim-perpetrator dichotomy) and the utmost ideological task is to conceal it (i.e. through brainwashing analogies, ‘desperate to leave,’ and songbun in Chapter One).